Mission Mangal: Release

 The film was released in India on 15 August 2019 on the occasion of Indian Independence Day.

-The film was digitally released on Hotstar on 10 October 2019.
+The film was digitally released on Disney+ Hotstar on 10 October 2019.

 Reception

 Critical response

 Mission Mangal received generally positive reviews from critics.
 Rajeev Masand of News 18 gave the film 3.5 out of 5 stars and said, "Ultimately, Mission Mangal is enjoyable and entertaining.
 Even the jingoism doesn’t feel entirely out of place.
 Director Jagan Shakti delivers a space movie that lifts off and frequently soars."
 Raja Sen of Hindustan Times gave the film only 2 out of 5 stars and said, "The facts are stupendous, but director Jagan Shakti decides to go fast and fictional, creating an underdog story that — while often likeable — plays out like a fable."

 Box office

 On its first day of release, Mission Mangal earned ₹29.16 crore nett in India to become the third highest-opening for a Bollywood film in 2019, and Kumar's highest opening ever.
 It recorded collections of ₹16.75-17 crore on the second day, outperforming in the regions of Mumbai, Mysore and Kolkata.
 On its third day of release, a Saturday, the film collected ₹23.5 crore nett.
 It earned ₹27.5 crore nett on Sunday, marking the highest earning for a Bollywood film in 2019 on a single day.
 The following day, it showed a drop of 50 percent from Friday's earnings to collect ₹8.5-8.75 crore nett.

-As of 12 October 2019, with a gross of ₹238.80 crore in India and ₹51.79 crore overseas, the film had earned ₹290.59 crore worldwide and was the 8th highest grosssing Bollywood movie of 2019.
+As of 12 October 2019, with a gross of ₹238.80 crore in India and ₹51.79 crore overseas, the film had earned ₹290.59 crore worldwide and was the 8th highest grossing Bollywood movie of 2019.